mylesgray619/osticket-prereqs/README.md

 <img src="https://i.imgur.com/72Ngatx.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Here im installing the PHP manager and rewrite module files for IIS on windows.
+Here I'm installing the PHP manager and rewrite module files for IIS on Windows.
 This will allow me to easily manage PHP on IIS and simplify the process of integrating PHP with IIS.
 The rewrite module allows for powerful and flexible URL manipulation.
 </p>
 <br />